Lightning-AI/pytorch-lightning/docs/source-pytorch/starter/lightning_lite.rst

      lightning run model ./path/to/train.py --strategy=deepspeed --devices=8 --accelerator=cuda --precision=16

-:class:`~pytorch_lightning.lite.LightningLite` can also figure it out automatically for you!
+:class:`~lightning_fabric.fabric.Fabric` can also figure it out automatically for you!

 .. code-block:: bash